microsoft/vscode-wiki/Submitting-Bugs-and-Suggestions.md

 The Code project tracks issues and feature requests using the [GitHub issue tracker](https://github.com/microsoft/vscode/issues) for the `vscode` repository.

 ## Before Submitting an Issue
-First, please do a search to see if the issue or feature request has already exists.
-If it does and it is open, feel free to add more information that might be helpful in diagnosing or understanding the issue.
+First, please do a search in open issues to see if the issue or feature request has already been filed.
+If there is an issue add your comments to this issue.

 The Code project is distributed across multiple repositories, try to file the issue against the correct repository [[Related Projects]].